Free School Meals

 - Universal Credit - if you apply on or after 1 April 2018 your household income must be less than £7,400 a year (after tax and not including any benefits you get)

-The Government has announced a temporary extension of FSM eligibility to those groups with no recourse to public funds (NRPF).
-These groups are:
+The Government has announced it is now permanent the extension of FSM eligibility to those groups with no recourse to public funds (NRPF).
+These groups include, but may not be limited to children of:

 With exception of those receiving support under Section 4 of the Immigration and Asylum Act 1999, your household income must be less than £31,500 p/a in London, and £28,200 p/a outside of London.
 Please view the guidance, here if you are unsure which of these locations you are in.

-Please complete this application form to confirm your eligibility to FSM during this period.
-Send a scanned image of the completed form and evidence to email@example.com or arrange an appointment at the school to bring these in person.
+Please complete this application form to confirm your eligibility as NRPF.
+Send a scanned image of the completed form and evidence to firstname.lastname@example.org or arrange an appointment at the school to bring these in person.